-Read and understand Part 1 of statutory guidance KCSIE (2022).
-Those working directly with children will also read Annex B.
+Read and understand Part 1 of statutory guidance KCSIE (2023).
+Those working directly with children will also read Annex B. Those who do not work directly with children will have the option of reading Annex A.

 In addition to this all staff will be aware of the systems in place which support safeguarding including reading this Safeguarding and Child Protection Policy; the Behaviour Policy; the Staff Behaviour Policy (code of conduct); safeguarding response to children who go missing from education; and the role of the DSL.